freemantg/rice_drop/README.md

 ## 🌟 Features

-Rice Drop is equipped with features to enhance your dine-in experience:
+The self-service kiosk is equipped with features to enhance Rice Drop's ordering experience:

 - **Easy-to-Use On-Brand Interface:** An intuitive, on-brand user interface ensuring easy navigation and use.
 - **Square POS API Integration:** Direct integration with the Square POS API for reliable and secure transaction processing.